 Eat the best Gofio Cookies at the Visitor Center

-Like I mentioned, there is more to explore at the visitor center.
+As I mentioned, there is more to explore at the visitor center.
 Idelina is selling her homemade Gofio cookies.
 There are only three people that make Gofio Cookies on the island and Idelina is one of them.
 There are many different flavors to choose from and we got to have a tasting.
 All of the flavors are idéas that Idelina came up with herself.

 My favorites were curry.
 I loved the strong kick that the cookies had.
 But also, the cinnamon once was really tasty.
-Mini, like always found the chocolate once to be the best.
+Mini, like always found the chocolate ones to be the best.
 Coffee is the perfect match for the cookies and this place is also a café.
 Buy a cookie or two and then just enjoy them inside the store with a cup of coffee.

 Wine tasting at the Visitor Center

-Each Friday there is a local Bodega that comes to the visitor center and presents their wines.
-There are 19 bodegas on the island and they take turns on presenting their products.
+Each Friday there is a local Bodega that comes to the visitor center and presents its wines.
+There are 19 bodegas on the island and they take turns presenting their products.
 There is a micro vineyard that you can walk through and where you will learn more about the grapes.
 The wine tastings are free of charge but you need to make reservations.
 During our visit, we got to try out some local wines.

 - Vina Cheo – This is a whine where they leave the skin of the grapes for 24 hours.
-Fresh, nice and I believe that it would be awesome with some cheese!
+Fresh, nice, and I believe that it would be awesome with some cheese!